-† Objective: "Today is an exciting day because we will start building words by blending the sounds we have played with over the last few days."
+↓ Objective: "Today is an exciting day because we will start building words by blending the sounds we have played with over the last few days."

-Quickdash: Review grapheme/pictophone flashcards learned so far, cycling through them at increasing speed.
-Children shout out the sound for each letter and the name for each pictophone.
+↓ Quickdash: Review grapheme/pictophone flashcards learned so far, cycling through them at increasing speed.
+Children shout out the phoneme for each grapheme and the name for each pictophone.

-\$\Delta\$ Sound Segmenting: Pick a word to say out loud.
+↓ Sound Segmenting: Pick a word to say out loud.
 Segment the sounds one by one then put them back together. ("Sit" becomes /s/ /i/ /t/, then becomes "sit" again!)
 Pick a few words and work through them as a class verbally. (at, sat, pat, tap)